sorenchiron/os/README.md

 We finished it and think it's fun.

-Docs of this project will be added later.
+Docs of this project can be found [here](http://blog.csdn.net/u010469993/article/details/64126587).

-[Contact me](sychen@zju.edu.cn) if you are interested
+Contact me :sychen@zju.edu.cn if you are interested.